stupid-simple/backup/README.md

 ## Description

-This tool allows backing up files to zip files.
+This tool allows backing up files to zip files in Linux.
 An automated process can be setup in order to scan target directories periodically.
 The process will check which files are not backed up and compress them into new zip files.

 ### *Why I made this*